Best Pop-Up Canopy For The Beach And Outdoors

 Floor Area: 100 sq. ft. ⸱ Height: 10.5 to 11.2 ft. ⸱ Weight: 48 lbs.

-The ABCCanopy Tent is, all told, a cheaper and only slightly less high-quality version of the Eurmax 10 X 10.
+The ABCCanopy Tent is a cheaper and only slightly less high-quality version of the Eurmax 10 X 10, making it one of the best pop-up canopies for everything from market days to weddings.

 The only major downside to the ABCCanopy is that it doesn’t come with sidewalls.
 While a dealbreaker for some, this shelter is still a great pick for anyone looking for an “open-plan” shelter for the farmer’s market, tailgating, or gatherings in the yard.